 The Texas Revolution and resulting independent Republic of Texas holds great significance in United States history for its effects on reigniting the incendiary debates around the institution of slavery and war with Mexico.

-From Texan independence in 1836 it took nearly ten years for the republic to be annexed into the United States.
+It took nearly ten years for Texas’ annexation into the United States following its independence in 1836.
 This came despite many calls from Texans and Americans for it to happen sooner.

 Slavery and avoiding war with Mexico were the two biggest issues.
-Ever since the important 1820 Missouri Compromise, northern and southern states had a largely-unspoken agreement to avoid the topic of slavery, particularly the coalition of Democratic-Republicans that included prominent members across the nation.
+Ever since the important 1820 Missouri Compromise, northern and southern states had a largely-unspoken agreement to avoid the topic of slavery, particularly the Jacksonian Democrats that included prominent members across the nation.

-Instead, new states were primarily admitted in pairs, one free state and one slave state, to help keep the balance of power in the Senate.
+Instead, the United States primarily admitted new states in pairs, one free state and one slave state, to help keep the balance of power in the Senate.
 Northern states were keen on avoiding the spread of slavery north of the Missouri Compromise line.

-The Texas situation added to the complexity as the state was so large it had the potential to be split into multiple states.
+The Texas situation added to the complexity as the republic had the potential to be split into multiple states.
 Upwards of five additional slave states could significantly alter the balance of power between North and South.

 The loss of Texas was a severe blow to the national honor of Mexico.
-The annexation ignited the Mexican-American war where the nation was further humiliated and forced into ceding huge swathes of land on its northern frontier.1
+The annexation ignited the Mexican-American war where the United States further humiliated and forced Mexico into ceding huge swathes of land on its northern frontier.1

 Though the timeline of the Texas Revolution was only for a short duration, its impact could be felt many years later.